TedHusted/awake/awake.md/awake.md

 “Let’s go back join the group.”

-The couple walk toward the front of the center.
-Near the enterance, there is a sectional couch surrounding a coffee table.
+The couple walk toward the front of the Center.
+Near the entrance, there is a sectional couch surrounding a coffee table.
 Four of their friends are gathered around.

-“The conquering hero returns,” says Jesse over a group link chat.
+“The conquering hero returns,” jokes Jesse over a group link chat.
 “Who won?”

-“Julie … again,” says Roman.
+“Julie … again,” admits Roman.

 The group expressed non-conformity by dressing alike.
 All six sported streaked hair, androgynous pageboy haircuts, eye-liner, and at least one pair of earrings.
 Julie and Roman were clearly fem and masc.
-It was difficult to tell for a couple of the others.
+It was difficult to tell for some of the others.
 Two wore pajamas, and the other four wore baggy sweat suits.
 Two kids in the group wore dark glasses and looked older than the others.

 “Are those new iLids, Jesse?” asked Julie.